Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: Full Human Evaluations

 \section{Full Human Evaluations}

 In human evaluations, to avoid biasing annotators towards specific answers --- for example, having the dataset label always as the first option~\cite{turpin2024language} ---, we randomly interleave reasonable and unreasonable examples (label according to the model) for the \textbf{Reasonableness} check, whereas for the \textbf{Preference} check, we randomly change the order with which the label in the dataset and the model's prediction are presented to the annotators.
 We present full results, including the number of trials and the precise numbers of them, here in Table~\ref{tab:full-significance} and Table~\ref{tab:full-significance-baseline}.
-We note that we asked 6 colleagues (all male, ages 20-28, student researchers) to annotate to get as many perspectives as possible and avoid biasing the result.
+We note that we recruited 11 colleagues (6 males and 5 females, ages 20-28, students or researchers) to annotate to get as many perspectives as possible and avoid biasing the result.
 Note that the annotators were shown the \textit{Reasonableness baseline} prompt from Table~\ref{tab:prompt-example}, modified appropriately.